acmoles/portfolio/portfolio/projects/wesen.md

 ---

-Enable customers to buy the pendant they create and ensure automated fulfillment of their order.
+Make it possible for customers to buy the pendant they create and ensure automated fulfillment of their order.

 Save the customer's design and order data, allowing them to return to it and make modifications or repeat orders.